akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-The cart rumbled slowly on.
+The cart rumbled slowly on, the bullocks flicking their ears and tails at the flies.

 The rhythmic beat of horse hooves sounded from behind—two riders, coming fast.
 John called out to the oxen, and the cart slowed, to let them past.

 Two men in the king’s colours drew alongside, their horses blowing.
 The older guard scanned the cart, his eyes passing over the family, over Beatrice, over the basket.
 “Good folk,” he said, “we seek a young woman on this road, travelling alone for Stanwey, with a goose.”